 Sometimes, patients infected by Legionella can develop a milder version of Legionnaires’ disease called Pontiac fever.
 The symptoms remain the same, but the threat of lung infection and other complications are usually absent.
 Pontiac fever will also clear up on its own after a few days.
 As pointed out by the CDC, it won’t require any specific treatment.

 Legionnaires’ disease might be alarming, but it is also easily preventable.
 Keeping water systems clean and disinfected is one of the most significant steps to take against the spread of Legionella.
-A precaution suggested by the website of American Water, is through the use of water softening and filtering systems in residential homes.
-Individuals can also reduce their risk of infection by avoiding smoking, which the Mayo Clinic says significantly increases the chances of developing the disease.Read More »
+Individuals can reduce their risk of infection by avoiding smoking, which the Mayo Clinic says significantly increases the chances of developing the disease.Read More »